vtex-apps/rfcs/Menu.md

   )
 }

-Menu.contentSchema = {
+// This would be in store/contentSchemas.json, here just for the sake of simplicity Menu.contentSchema = {
   properties: {
     mainNavigation: {
-      format: 'Navigation',
-      type: 'object',
-      properties: {
-        id: {
-          type: 'number',
-          format: 'NavigationId'
-        },
-        Item: {
-          type: 'string',
-          format: 'Block'
-        }
-      }
+      // Native type defined previously
+      $ref: "app:vtex.native-types#/definitions/Navigation"
     }
   }
 }
 ```

 The key point in this new implementation is the presence of a a `mainNavigation` prop, which takes an object with an `id` field - this should be the unique ID of a certain navigation defined over at `navigation.json` - and the `Item` prop, which is the first use of [Slots](https://github.com/vtex-apps/store-discussion/issues/213) in our native blocks.

 What this bit of code means it that the `menu` block will use the component it receives via `mainNavigation.Item` to render each individual item in the navigation with `id === mainNavigation.id`.
 In most cases, the block passed to `Item` will be a  variation of the `menu-item` interface.